eCommerce Bookkeeping: Everything You Need to Know

 Weekly bookkeeping tasks

-In addition, there are tasks that you should do weekly, monthly, and quarterly.
+There are bookkeeping tasks that you should do weekly, monthly, and quarterly.

 On a weekly basis, it is about keeping up to date on your transaction processing and reviewing for necessary adjustments to your chart of accounts.
 This ensures that you are always looking at the most accurate financial data, which is crucial for making any decisions that can affect your business’ growth path.